Jawaria9/Pacman_Game/README.md

 ## Usage

-it improves your the coding skills.Many new libraries have used like #include<ctime>,#include<stdlib.h>,#include<string>.It Helps in deep understanding of data types like string and char and their usage.
+it improves your the coding skills.Many new libraries have used like ctime,stdlib.h and string.It Helps in deep understanding of data types like string and char and their usage.